LoveBootCaptain/RPI-Weather-Log/README.md

 # RPI-Weather-Log
-A complete weather station for the RaspberryPi, using forecast.io and adafruit sensors to log all weather data to a file which can be used for SPLUNK data analysis.
+A complete weather station for the Raspberry Pi, using forecast.io and adafruit sensors to log all weather data to a file which can be used for SPLUNK data analysis.
 I included the scroll pHAT from Pimoroni to display some of the weather data.
 There are also some examples shown who to make some nice outputs with string transformations.
 Some data is send to adafruit.io. perhaps you have to change the feed names and io-data to your individual likings.
 Read the adafruit.io